Deepest Cuts for Benders Decomposition: Introduction

 BD, at its core, is a relax and ``learn from mistakes'' procedure \citep{hooker2003logic}.
 In classical BD, this learning mechanism is naturally manifested through Linear Programming (LP) duality and mistakes are ``corrected'' via Benders feasibility and optimality cuts.
 These cuts are obtained by solving the dual of the subproblem induced by fixing the complicating variables.
 The learning mechanism, however, need not be restricted to cuts based on LP duality. \cite{geoffrion1972generalized} laid the foundation for extending BD to general nonlinear optimization problems, \cite{hooker2003logic} introduced logic-based BD for tackling problems with logical constraints, and \cite{codato2006combinatorial} tailored this idea to MILP problems involving big-M constraints.
-By treating the separation problem as a feasibility problem, we establish a duality between separation and projection, which we use for deriving what we call \textit{deepest Benders cuts}.
-With this perspective, the learning component in our Benders procedure can be viewed as resolving infeasibility in this feasibility problem through minimal deviation from the incumbent point.
+By treating the separation problem as a feasibility problem and exploiting the duality between separation and projection, we derive what we call \textit{deepest Benders cuts}.
+With this perspective, the learning component in our Benders procedure can be viewed as cutting off the maximum amount of detected infeasibility, which, interestingly, coincides with resolving infeasibility in this feasibility problem through minimal deviation from the incumbent point.
+In essence, this is equivalent to learning a ``projection'' point, which we use for facilitating the derivation of these cuts.

 Despite its promising structure, a na\"{i}ve implementation of BD may suffer from slow convergence and other computational deficiencies.
-A wealth of studies have addressed different drawbacks of BD from different angles \citep[see e.g.,][and references therein for recent advancements]{rahmaniani2017benders}.
-As with any other cutting-plane algorithm, the convergence rate is directly tied to the effectiveness of the generated cuts.
-Given that there is typically more than one way to generate a Benders cut, an important theoretical and practical question is how to select the most ``effective" cut(s) in each iteration, with the aim of speeding up convergence.
+A wealth of studies have addressed different drawbacks of BD from different angles (see \citealt{rahmaniani2017benders} and references therein for recent advancements and \citealt{bonami2020implementing,maher2021implementing} for efficient implementation guidelines).
+As with other cutting-plane algorithms, the convergence rate is directly tied to the effectiveness of the generated cuts.
+Given that there is typically more than one way to generate a Benders cut, an important theoretical and practical question is how to select the most ``effective" cut(s) in each iteration.
 This question has spawned a stream of research, which we contribute to.